 Degrees and Certifications:

-Associates of Art: Fine Arts Bachelors of Fine Arts, Photography & Graphic Design Masters of Secondary Education with Fine Arts Emphasis AA Certified: Visual Arts K-12
+Associates of Art: Fine Arts Bachelors of Fine Arts, Photography & Graphic Design Masters of Secondary Education with Fine Arts Concentration AA Certified: Visual Arts K-12

 Ms. Faith Barnett

 Starting at a young age, I found that painting, sculpting, and photography were positive outlets during good and tough times.
 I was enrolled into the Janice Wyatt Summer Art Program at Delta State University at age thirteen, and from that moment on, I was focused on creating art in an effort to finid my voice.

 I grew up in various small towns around the Mississippi Delta and attended a very small private school where art was not included in any of our courses.
 I knew I wanted to be an artist, so after graduation, I gained a full scholarship to Mississippi Delta Community College with the Ambassadors Show Choir Program.
 During my two years of MDCC, I took every art class I could fit into my schedule.
 I was inspired by the creative people around me.

 I graduated MDCC in 2007 with an Associates of Fine Arts Degree tucked under my arm.
 I was ready for more.
 After a few years of learning and growing, I finally found my home at Delta State University.
 I graduated in 2010 with a Bachelors of Fine Art with emphasis in photography and graphic design.
 I started a photography business right after gradution and began to feel like I hadn't learned enough.
 A month before my daughter was born, I was accepted into the Graduate Program at Delta State University.
 After 45 research papers and essays, 1500 cups of coffee, and what feels like 700 nights that never ended, I graduated with my Masters of Secondary Education with a concentration in Fine Arts.